hackingprincesa/Active-Directory-Lab/README.md

 - Navigate to Devices (on the top left of the screen) > Shared Folders > Shared Folders Settings
    - Add a folder
       - Folder Path: select path where we saved our Splunk installer
-      - Foler Name: leave as default
+      - Foler Name: leave as default (AD-Project in our case)
       - Select: Read-only, Auto-mount, and Make Permenant
       - Click "Ok"
 - In Splunk, run: sudo reboot